stephenhauck/CloneObject/README.md

 # CloneObject
-How to clone objects in C# easily .. been using it for years, works on complex objects as well Also shows how to clone objects having different names with annotations.
+How to clone objects in C# easily .. been using it for years, works on complex objects as well

+Also shows how to clone objects having different names with annotations.

+Here is a video explaining it in 1 minute https://youtu.be/FdHZCB707Uo

 Newtonsoft is awesome ... here is how I copy objects when necessary